NidalShater/AlgoPerfromanceComparison/README.md

 ![alt text](https://raw.githubusercontent.com/NidalShater/DataStructuresPerfromanceComparison/master/tests/1.jpg)

-Collections package doesn’t have an implementation for the B-tree data structure, so we have built two new classes: BTree (a Naïve B-tree solution), AVLBinaryTree (An AVL tree named after its inventors, Adelson-Velskii, and Landis is a self-balancing BST first described in 1962) the differences between the two Trees are:
+Collections package doesn’t have an implementation for the Binary trees data structure, so we have built two new classes: BTree (a Naïve Binary trees solution), AVLBinaryTree (An AVL tree named after its inventors, Adelson-Velskii, and Landis is a self-balancing BST first described in 1962) the differences between the two Trees are:

 ![alt text](https://raw.githubusercontent.com/NidalShater/DataStructuresPerfromanceComparison/master/tests/Btree%20and%20AVL%20Binary%20tree.PNG)